linuxacademy/content-comptia-casp/docs/risk-management/topics_outline.md

 #### BCP Metrics

-MTD : Maximum tolerable downtime is the longest period of time that a business outage may occur without causing irrecoverable business failure.
+MTD: Maximum tolerable downtime is the longest period of time that a business outage may occur without causing irrecoverable business failure.

-RPO : Recovery point objective is the longest period of time that an organization can tolerate lost data being unrecoverable.
+RPO: Recovery point objective is the longest period of time that an organization can tolerate lost data being unrecoverable.
 The RPO determines how the organization schedules its backups.

-RTO : Recovery time objective is the length of time within which normal business operations and activities can be restored following an event.
+RTO: Recovery time objective is the length of time within which normal business operations and activities can be restored following an event.

-MTTF : Mean time to failure is the average time that a device or component is expected to be in operation.
+MTTF: Mean time to failure is the average time that a device or component is expected to be in operation.
 This assumes that the device cannot be repaired if it fails.

-MTTR : Mean time to repair is the average time taken for a device or component to recover from an incident or failure.
+MTTR: Mean time to repair is the average time taken for a device or component to recover from an incident or failure.

-MTBF : Mean time between failures is the rating on a device or component that predicts the expected time it is in operation before needing to be repaired or replaced.
+MTBF: Mean time between failures is the rating on a device or component that predicts the expected time it is in operation before needing to be repaired or replaced.

 ### Business Documents that Support Security Initiatives